Tayyab explains how to quit consuming alcohol.

-When a person becomes severely alcoholic, they do not only make it difficult for themself, but also for their family and friends.
+When a person becomes severely alcoholic, they do not only make it difficult for themself but also their family and friends.
 Besides having serious health effects such as heart conditions, liver and kidney failures, etc., an alcoholic person also tends to lose control over his mind and senses.
-As a result, alcoholic people are commonly seen as loud people with disoriented thoughts, who also end up losing their ability to work efficiently and often face social isolation.
+As a result, alcoholic people are commonly seen as loud people with disoriented thoughts, who even end up losing their ability to work efficiently and often face social isolation.
 Alcoholism can also lead to further mental health issues such as Schizophrenia.

-If you feel you are struggling with alcohol abuse, or if you have a loved one around you who are struggling with this condition, it is best to quit drinking as soon as possible.
-While many people wish to quit drinking, they are often clueless about how is it possible to do so and the general perception is that it is next to impossible to deal with the issue.
-Quitting alcohol, just like quitting any other habit can be difficult but not impossible.
-However, the amount of effort that you need to put into quitting depends on how seriously addicted you are.
-Nevertheless, regardless of the degree of your alcohol addiction, quitting it is not impossible and can be easily done if you follow these tips.
+If you feel you are struggling with alcohol abuse, or if you have a loved one around you who is struggling with this condition, it is best to quit drinking as soon as possible.
+While many people wish to stop drinking, they are often clueless about how is it possible to do so, and the general perception is that it is next to impossible to deal with the issue.
+Quitting alcohol, just like leaving any other habit, can be difficult but not impossible.
+However, the amount of effort that you need to put into stopping depends on how seriously addicted you are.
+Nevertheless, regardless of the degree of your alcohol addiction, quitting it is not impossible and can be quickly done if you follow these tips.

 Find Your Will Power